wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

      This is an USB DFU device-side protocol stack implementation

 .. danger::
    The Kconfig library entry **must** be named using the following: USR_LIB_*<drvname>*.
-This is required as the library list and library CFLAGS list is calculated using the USR_LIB prefix.
+This is required as the library list and library CFLAGS list are calculated using the USR_LIB prefix

 A library, like other EwoK userspace components, can have various other configuration items in this same file.
 Here is an example of such a more complete configurable library Kconfig file::